The key difference between mass and matter is that mass is a measurable quantity, while matter is not a measurable quantity.

 Mass and matter are two commonly misinterpreted concepts.
-These are highly important concepts having a great value in fields such as physics, cosmology and astrophysics.
+However, these are highly important concepts having a great value in fields such as physics, cosmology and astrophysics.
 In this article, we are going to discuss in depth what mass and matter are, their definitions, their similarities and differences.

-What is the difference between Mass and Mater?
+What is the Difference Between Mass and Matter?

 Matter is anything that occupies space and has mass while mass is something that represents the amount of matter in a particular space, particle, or object.
 Therefore, the key difference between mass and matter is that mass is a measurable quantity, while the matter is not.
 Furthermore, matter is a poorly defined concept, while mass is a scientifically well-developed concept.

 Apart from that, matter can be measured using different units of measurement such as mass, volume, etc. but the SI unit for mass is kilogram.
 So, this is also a notable difference between mass and matter.